Ladyroyal5/simple_shell/README.md

-Simple shell group project by Lilian nyinyayo and Ademiluyi desire
+The simple shell group project by Lilian Nyinyayo and Ademiluyi Desire